Sunil5566/Portfolio/README.md

 ## This is the official portfolio website of Sunil Bhattarai.

-## This Website is desined and developed in collaboration of Sunil Bhattarai (myself) and Dinesh Poudel.
+## This Website is desined and developed by Sunil Bhattarai (myself) in collaboration with Dinesh Poudel.

 Contact Dinesh through:
 Email: dineshacc02@gmail.com